cassidyjames/dippi/README.md

 ## Developing and Building

+Dippi is a GNOME app built using Vala and GTK, designed to be distributed via Flatpak.
+It strives to follow the modern [GNOME HIG](https://developer.gnome.org/hig/) using [libadwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/).

 If you want to hack on and build Dippi yourself, I recommend using GNOME Builder.
 Clone the repository, then just* hit run!

 <small>*If you're hitting issues, try "Update project dependencies" in the top-center build menu to ensure you have the SDK installed.</small>

+### From CLI

+To build from the CLI, use `flatpak-builder`.
+Since Dippi targets distribution via Flathub, the [Flathub docs](https://docs.flathub.org/docs/for-app-authors/submission#build-and-install) may be useful.

 ## Special Thanks